googleapis/java-asset/README.md

 [//]: # ({x-version-update-start:google-cloud-asset:released})

-If you are using Maven with BOM, add this to your dependencies:
+If you are using Maven without BOM, add this to your dependencies:

 ```xml
 <dependency>